classiebit/eventmie-pro-docs/resources/docs/2.0/fullyloaded/upgrade.md

 ---

->{danger} You must be on Eventmie Pro v1.7.x before upgrading to Eventmie Pro FullyLoaded.

----

 >{success} Updating will **NEVER MODIFY OR DELETE** your website's existing users' data (file uploads) & database tables data.

 ---